Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 For performing the experiment we can run the [ycsb file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/ycsb.py).

-Example: `python ycsb.py -ms 1 -dbms PostgreSQL -workload a -tr run`
+Example: `python ycsb.py -ms 1 -dbms PostgreSQL --workload a -tr run`

 This
 * loops over `n` in [1,8] and `t` in [1,2,3,4,5,6,7,8]